 - Combined service learning and study away experiences in which you will find ways to serve and explore other communities.

 - The opportunity to create a scholarship project showcasing your individual passions, and the opportunity to present your work at local, regional or national conferences.

 - Dedicated advisors to help you develop clear pathways to degree completion and/or a successful transfer to a four-year institution.

 - A competitive edge for transfer and employment applications upon completion.

-- Incoming freshmen who have a either a 3.5 Cumulative GPA, a 1160 SAT score, or a 24 Composite ACT score are encouraged to apply.
+- Incoming freshmen who have a either a 3.5 Cumulative GPA, or 1160 SAT score, or a 24 Composite ACT score are encouraged to apply.